usmansaleem/aws-sm-migrator/README.md

   -n, --number-of-keys=<NUMBER>
                   Number of keys to store in single secret.
 Maximum size is
                     200. Defaults to 200.
+  -r, --replicate-regions=<region>[,<region>...]
+                  Replicate secrets to regions.
+The secrets will be attempted to be added/removed from these regions.
   -s, --source-prefix=source-prefix/
                   Source Secret Name Prefix which contains the secrets.
   -t, --target-prefix=target-prefix/